 Health and long-term care costs are often some of the largest expenses we face in retirement.
 Janney’s Head of Investment Solutions, Jessica Landis, suggests exploring an alternative to the pay-as-you-go approach most people use to cover these costs.

-When it comes to making large one-time purchases, such as purchasing a home, I and my colleagues here at Janney frequently hear folks say that they plan to borrow to make that purchase.
+When it comes to making large one-time purchases, such as buying a home, oftentimes folks say that they plan to borrow to make that purchase.

 - It doesn’t make sense with interest rates so low.”

 - “ There are tax benefits associated with the loan.”

 - “ I like to leverage ‘other people’s money’ to grow my wealth.”

 When the same question is posed about how people intend to fund their long-term care (LTC) needs, the response is often: “We should have enough to cover it.”

 While that may be true, let’s also consider this question: “Why would you want to cover 100% of that expense with your dollars when alternatives exist?”